 The real, original Howdy puppet, which is in the Detroit Museum in Michigan, USA, has been severely sanded and damaged.
 It was made by the amazing puppeteer Frank Paris.
 Howdy first performed on December 27, 1947.
 The puppet always had to be in perfect condition for the performance, so only a few were made for the purposes of the TV show.
 Over the years, it has changed and evolved in various ways.
 Each new puppet was slightly different from the previous one.
-Just like Czech Hurvinek marionette or Disney's Mickey Mouse.
-On the Internet we can find a number of variants of its appearance.
+Just like the Czech Hurvinek marionette or Disney's Mickey Mouse.
+On the Internet, we can find a number of variants of its appearance.

-Sometimes he looked a bit younger, some of Howdy's puppets had blinking eyes decorated with lashes, others had hair.
+Sometimes he looked a bit younger, some of Howdy's puppets had blinking eyes decorated with lashes, and others had hair.
 In contrast, for example, in the Canadian version of the series, several versions with unblinking eyes are used.

-There's also Howdy, known as Double Doody at the Smithsonian Institution in Washington, DC, who didn't look like the real Howdy, was intentionally made to resemble Howdy.
+There's also Howdy, known as Double Doody at the Smithsonian Institution in Washington, DC, who didn't look like the real Howdy, and was intentionally made to resemble Howdy.
 He was a stuntman who occasionally used himself in commercials for commercials.

 There are a number of copies that fans own.
 One was used on the cover of a booklet that contained a television schedule.
 Another was used on DVD releases of old television shows.
 Copyright holders Howdy have objected to both.
 They did not mind copies, but their media coverage and commercial use.